-What changes to the student journey mean for education benefits
+What changes to the student journey mean for education and upskilling programs

 The most common student in higher education these days isn’t who you might picture.
 It’s no longer an 18-22 year-old who progresses from high school to college, lives on campus, and remains financially dependent on his or her parents.